chrxn1c/mastema/runtime/README.md

 # Runtime

-A simple implementation of runtime without waker (so both Executor and Reactor are aware of each other's implementation details)
+A simple implementation of non-work-stealing-runtime without waker (so both Executor and Reactor are aware of each other's implementation details)

 > Note: All platforms are supported